 Consuming moderate amounts of alcohol may offer some health benefits.
 However, heavy drinking can have a negative impact on your mood and the function of your brain, heart, and other bodily systems.

-We've been getting a lot of mixed messages about alcohol.
+The Internet is full of mixed messages about alcohol.

-They vary between individuals, and depend on the amount consumed and the type of alcoholic beverage.
+The truth is that the health effects of alcohol vary between individuals and may depend on the amount and type of alcohol consumed.

 Generally referred to as “alcohol,” ethanol is the substance that makes you drunk.

 Alcohol is one of the most popular psychoactive substances in the world.
 It can have powerful effects on your mood and mental state.